Too Much Sodium

 Turmeric – Lightly aromatic but taste is pungent and musky.
 Used in curries and south Asian dishes.
 Used in Indian bean and lentil dishes.

-If we want to live healthy, limiting our sodium intake at a low to moderate level is important.
+If we want to live healthy lives, limiting our sodium intake at a low to moderate level is important.
 And don’t forget to keep physically active, drink plenty of water and make healthy food choices.
 These are basic ingredients for good health and a healthy heart.

 Pamela A. Williams writes from Southern California.